 Hi, I’m Lana, an author and critic based in Tāmaki Makaurau Auckland.
-I am the Editor-in-Chief of The Pantograph Punch, Founding Editor of #500words and author of False Divides (2018).
 Welcome to my website, please don’t hesitate to get in touch about enquiries or future projects.

-Lana Lopesi is an author and critic based in Tāmaki Makaurau, Aotearoa.
-Lana is the Editor-in-Chief for The Pantograph Punch and author of False Divides (2018).
-Previously Lana was Founding Editor of #500words and Editor of Design Assembly.
-Lana’s writing has featured in a number of publications in print and online as well as in numerous artist and exhibition catalogues.
+Lana Lopesi is an author and critic based in Tāmaki Makaurau.
+Lana currently serves her community through Tautai where she works as Project Manager.
+Previously Lana was at The Pantograph Punch where she served as the Editor-in-Chief (2017–2019) and before that she was Founding Editor of #500words (2012–2017) and Editor of Design Assembly (2018).
+Lana is the author of False Divides (2018) and her writing has featured in a number of publications in print and online as well as in numerous artist and exhibition catalogues.

-Lana is currently completing her Doctorate in Philosophy at Auckland University of Technology focused on the contemporary archive and in particular looking at how social media might act as an archive of our everyday Indigenous interactions.
+Lana is currently completing her Doctorate in Philosophy at Auckland University of Technology focused on the significance of the online environment for this current generation of Pacific people and by extension the art that they’re making.
 There is she also a researcher for the Vā Moana / Pacific Spaces research cluster – an international research platform engaging Pacific and Western thought to investigate Vā Moana or Pacific Spaces.

 Lana also served as a judge for the Best Writing by a NZ Māori or Pacific Islander category for the Art Association of Australia and New Zealand awards.